Greenock Morton F.C.: 19th century

 Morton Football Club was established in 1874.
 In the early 1870s the popularity of football was growing, with many clubs being established around Scotland.
 At the club's inaugural meeting, the first recorded words were "that this club be called Morton Football Club".
 The true reason for the name 'Morton' remains unclear, though the general consensus is that the club was named after the 'Morton Terrace', a row of houses next to the original playing field, where some of the players lived.
-The name would be altered in 1994 to read 'Greenock Morton Football Club', to celebrate the club's links with its hometown, though it is still almost universally referred to as 'Morton'.
+The name was changed in 1994 to 'Greenock Morton Football Club', to celebrate the club's links with its hometown, though it is still almost universally referred to as 'Morton'.

 Morton was one of the founding members of the old Second Division, formed in 1893, and finished 8th in its first season.
 Morton first gained promotion to the old First Division in 1899–1900, and finished 4th in its first season there.